 Fun facts about myself

-I love long-distance running and not-so-secretly wish I could break-dance and parkour.
+I love long-distance running and currently have a bit of an obsession with parkour.
+I work crazy long hours as a freelance writer and editor, but also make it a point to play hard and reserve my weekends for my loved ones.
 I dislike beer, but enjoy the occasional gin & tonic.
 I appear quiet and reserved at the outset, but love extremely corny jokes and playing pranks on my close friends.
 I travel quite a bit, but am actually a homebody at heart.
-I'm a reformed grammar Nazi and recovering perfectionist.
+I’m a reformed grammar Nazi and recovering perfectionist.

 How it all began

 Almost a decade ago as a fledgling English teacher, I constantly asked myself one question: “How do I get my kids up to speed with the standards required of them?”
 But after drilling them endlessly on literacy strategies and seeing little fruit, I realized I was asking the wrong question.
 Instead, I began to ask: “What would it look like if our culture were designed to draw out, celebrate, and develop the innate strengths of others?”
 This one question has fundamentally transformed every aspect of my work as a writer, editor, and StrengthsFinder coach.